Maakaf/maakaf-temp/CONTRIBUTING.md

 המדריך הזה הוא בהשראת [GitHub docs contributing guide](https://github.com/github/docs/blob/main/CONTRIBUTING.md?plain=1).

+## Adding Content in different languages

+We currently provide support for both Hebrew and English languages.
+To organize your content, please place your markdown files within the content directory under the relevant subdirectory.

+To filter the content for the desired language, make use of the lang property in the frontmatter of each markdown file.
+You can trust that it offers type safety, so there's no need to worry!

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License